Aurora and the Maritime Law of Negative Emissions After the Advisory Opinions: State Obligations and Sub-Seabed Storage

 Format

-Paper presentation (online), with Suriya Sundararajan (WMU)
+Colloquium presentation (online), co-authored with Suriya Sundararajan (WMU)

 Event